reneafranco/Sophia-Courses/README.md

 Introduction to IT	4	*CS1001 Introduction to Information Technology ------ Satisfated Already ------

-Data Management - Foundations	3	*CS1011 Introduction to Relational Databases
+Data Management - Foundations	3	*CS1011 Introduction to Relational Databases ------ Satisfated Already ------

 Network and Security - Foundations	3	*CS1015 Introduction to Networking